alexilyenko/alexilyenko.github.io/_posts/2017-09-05-uiautomator-page-object.markdown

 Besides that we're talking about functional tests, which means they depend on the UI layer of the app, and that one can be changed frequently.
 This could be a new design, changes of the text or attributes, restructuring of the buttons, fields or forms.
 And that most probably will impact our test.

 Imagine the actual logic of the app is changed.
 For example, you need to press additional button before inputting each number or wait for some event on the "screen" of Calculator before making any calculation.
 It cannot be done by simple "Find-Replace" operation, you'll have to actually go and add the line of code wherever it needs to be according to the new logic.
 Now, if you have only one test like that you might not consider this a big deal.
 But let's be honest, usually it's not the case.
-Regression suites usually contain tens or even hundreds of tests, and their maintenance in those case can be painful.
+Regression suites usually contain tens or even hundreds of tests, and their maintenance in those cases can be painful.

-So instead of having each test deal with UI elements by itself, being vulnerable to any design/functional changes, **Page Object** pattern introduces decoupling layer.
+So instead of having each test to deal with UI elements by itself, being vulnerable to any design/functional changes, **Page Object** pattern introduces decoupling layer.

 All we need to do is to create an object which represents UI you want to test.
 This can be either the whole page on the device screen, or the part of it.
-Its responsibility is to encapsulate all user interface interactions on the page and to contain all the UI elements (their locators) in one place.
+Its responsibility would be to encapsulate all user interface interactions on the page and to contain all the UI elements (their locators) in one place.
 And that's the place where changes are done in case of any app modifications.

 **Note**: the name **Page Object** came from the Web UI Testing meaning the object, which represents current page.
 But since we're mostly talking about native mobile apps, when we use UiAutomator, I prefer to call this pattern **Screen Object**, because it represents current activity (screen).
 {: .notice--info}